GroopyApp/wall-service/README.md

-# room-service
+# wall-service

-A java microservice to manage room operations in Groopy system
+A java microservice to manage wall operations in Groopy system

 ## Running